CONTACT

 tecta.
 The carry-flag on the arcs and the columns are universally

 represented like Végèce (Millet describes them.
-II, 16) with a narrow Roman helmet,
+II, 16)

 on which the head and the skin from some wild animal are drawn, of